SorenLundt/WinGet-Wrapper/README.md

 System Context is not possible by using "winget" as the .exe location must be found and this location is not static due to versioning in the directory name.

 ## Requirements
-Newer Windows OS build that includes the WinGet natively in the OS
+Newer Windows OS build that includes the WinGet natively in the OS<br>
-Windows 10 20H2 or newer should be enough
+Windows 10 20H2 or newer should be enough<br>
-Powershell 5.1
+Powershell 5.1<br>
 WinGet-WrapperImportFromCSV.ps1 automatically installs required module "IntuneWin32App" (github.com/MSEndpointMgr/IntuneWin32App)

 ## WinGet-Wrapper.ps1